chrisrichardson/git-novice/_episodes/05-history.md

 ~~~
 {: .output}

-All right!
-So
-we can save changes to files and see what we've changed—now how
+We can save changes to files and see what we've changed.
-can we restore older versions of things?
+How can we restore older versions of things?
 Let's suppose we accidentally overwrite our file:

 ~~~
-$ nano mars.txt
+$ gedit mars.txt
 $ cat mars.txt
 ~~~
 {: .bash}